ARM-software/arm-enterprise-acs/README.md

 To launch the FVP model with script ‘run_model.sh’ that supports -v option for virtual disk image, use the following command:
 $ ./run_model.sh -v <work_dir>/arm-enterprise-acs/luv/build/tmp/deploy/images/qemuarm64/luv-live-image-gpt.img

-### Automated v/s Manual
+### Automation
 The test suite execution can be automated or manual.
-Automated execution is the default execution method. <br />
+Automated execution is the default execution method when no key is pressed during boot. <br />
 Note: SBBR SCT tests are not included as part of automation.
 For information about running these tests, see section ‘SBBR SCT tests’ in this document. <br />
 The execution varies depending on the test environment.
 The next set of commands are an example of our typical run of the test suites.